Federal Regulation of Menthol Tobacco Products

 To ensure that the FDA was advised about menthol and other scientific issues, the Tobacco Control Act established the Tobacco Products Scientific Advisory Committee (TPSAC), which included leading scientific experts, and mandated that the Committee study menthol in cigarettes.
 After a careful review of the evidence, the Committee issued its report in March 2011, concluding: “Removal of menthol cigarettes from the marketplace would benefit public health in the United States.”

 On April 12, 2013, twenty leading national organizations filed a formal Citizen Petition, urging the FDA to exercise its regulatory power, and to protect America’s health by prohibiting menthol as a characterizing flavoring in cigarettes.
-More than 1,000 public comments were submitted to the FDA on the Citizen Petition docket.
+More than 1,000 public comments were submitted to the FDA on the Citizen Petition docket, which is still open for comment.

 On July 23, 2013, more than two years after receiving the TPSAC report on menthol, the FDA issued an Advanced Notice of Proposed Rulemaking (ANPRM) seeking additional information on menthol in cigarettes.
 The FDA also released its preliminary scientific evaluation of public health issues related to the use of menthol in cigarettes.
 More than 174,400 public comments were submitted to the FDA on this docket.